onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-The first command searches for a component containing the text <i>another note cypress</i>, and then for a <i>make important</i> button within it.
+The first command searches for a component containing the text `another note cypress`, and then for a ***make important*** button within it.
 It then clicks the button.

-The second command checks that the text on the button has changed to <i>make not important</i>.
+The second command checks that the text on the button has changed to ***make not important***.

-The tests and the current frontend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-9) branch <i>part5-9</i>.
+The tests and the current frontend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-9) branch *part5-9*.

 ### Failed login test

 Let's make a test to ensure that a login attempt fails if the password is wrong.

 Cypress will run all tests each time by default, and as the number of tests increases, it starts to become quite time-consuming.
-When developing a new test or when debugging a broken test, we can define the test with <i>it.only</i> instead of <i>it</i>, so that Cypress will only run the required test.
+When developing a new test or when debugging a broken test, we can define the test with `it.only` instead of `it`, so that Cypress will only run the required test.
-When the test is working, we can remove <i>.only</i>.
+When the test is working, we can remove `.only`.

 First version of our tests is as follows: